bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 A sound world in which each time it is visited, the traveler enters and exits from unknown points, and traverses its areas in an unknown order.
 A world of this type has a series of sounds which overlap and bleed into each other, so that no matter where the traveler goes, the world remains a coherent whole.
 Predetermined variations can be included which are not experience each visit, as well as random elements to sounds which are never repeated, or even sounds which do not appear each visit.
 There is an element of probability here which will be controlled with predetermined rules.
 There is beauty in knowing that what a traveler experiences in a nonlinear world may never be experienced by anyone else: a certain harmony, an unexpected melody, a coincidental rhythm.
 There may be sections of the world which are designed to produce more climactic events, and others where events are sparse.
 In this way a 'map of the world' can be created to prepare for randomness to occur, with clearly marked areas of controlled randomness, an organic system.

 ## On Randomness
-Pure randomness is not as exciting as controlled randomness.
+For a world to seem real, there must be a certain amount of unpredictability, the feeling that things are happening irrespective of the traveler, and maybe even events that surprise the characters of the world.

 This ruleset prescribes randomness within a set of carefully crafted parameters that serve each world and its characters and events.
-Rando
+Certain characters or events can link worlds, as can certain repeating rules.
+Elements that can be recognized between two different worlds will link them, even if the connection goes unobserved by the traveler.